health-data-science-OR/simpy-streamlit-tutorial/_sources/content/front_page.md

 # Preface

-Welcome to a short tutorial on building free and open source computer simulation models in python using `simpy` and `streamlit`.
+Welcome to a short method tutorial for building free and open source computer simulation models in python using `simpy` and `streamlit`.

 ```{admonition} Free and open source software (FOSS)
 :class: warning